-Lone Parent Households as a percentage of all households

-· 31% 50% most deprived 50% most deprived
+Lone Parent Households as a percentage of all households 220/ E00/ least dead and FOO( as and allow the all with children (2011) 22% 50% least deprived 50% most deprived

-with children (2011)

 Children in single parent families have a much higher risk of living in poverty than children in couple families.
 Single parents may rely on informal childcare.